American communities are on the precipice of enormous change, but it isn't a change that should catch anyone by surprise.

 AARP works to build awareness of and support for community-led efforts in the following ways:

 - AARP helps communities examine their housing, transportation and access needs through an age-friendly lens.
-Some 250 towns, cities and counties — and some states — are enrolled in the AARP Network of Age-Friendly States and Communities.
+More than 450 towns, cities and counties — and some states — are enrolled in the AARP Network of Age-Friendly States and Communities.
 Through a five year planning and implementation process, real action is taken in communities across eight "domains of age-friendly."

 - AARP works to support communities in diversifying their housing stock.
 We share information and provide technical support to cities, towns and states that seek to increase the use of accessory dwelling units and other means to increase the range of housing choices.
 (ADUs not only provide an option for older adults to downsize in their communities, but these small residences can generate much-needed income to offset housing costs, or proximate housing for caregivers or family.)